 To apply for the Student visa from inside the UK, you will need to fill in, submit and pay for the application form online.
 After you have applied online, you may need to attend an appointment in person to provide your biometrics (finger prints and photograph).

-We have created a guide to help you fill in and complete the online application form.
+Visa applications can be delayed if mistakes are made on the form.
+We therefore recommend that you use our instructions to help you fill in and complete the online application form.

 If you are applying for the Student visa from inside the UK, the Student Immigration Service can help you to submit your application.
 We offer one hour visa extension appointments with one of our Immigration Advisers as part of our Student Visa Extension Service.
 This service is there to support you to complete the online application, make sure you submit the right documents, and minimise the risk of your application being refused.
 We can also liaise with the Home Office on your behalf if there are any issues with your application.

 Please see the information on our web pages for full details of the Student Visa Extension service, including details on how to book your appointment.

 As part of the application process you will be required to give biometric information (your fingerprints and photograph).
 How you do this depends on your nationality and what type of passport you have.